-Variable pay in the form of annual bonuses is also provided to specific Client Service based roles at DAS UK (whilst quarterly incentives are paid to fee earners in DAS Law Limited ("DAS Law").
+Variable pay in the form of annual bonuses is also provided to specific Client Service based roles at DAS UK and a mixture of quarterly and annual incentives are payable in DAS Law Limited ("DAS Law").

 Remuneration for all employees is managed according to an annual budgeted pay process as agreed in advance with ERGO.
-The pay award is also subject to negotiation annually with Unite, the recognised Union.
-Once agreed, all pay increases are effective from April and are they are distributed by the employee's overall performance rating from the previous year.
-Pay levels are benchmarked annually using Towers Watson.
+The pay award is also subject to negotiation annually with Unite, the recognised

+Union.
+Once agreed, all pay increases are effective from April and are they are distributed by reference to the employee's overall performance rating from the previous year.
+Pay levels are benchmarked annually using Willis Towers Watson.
 In addition, employee benefits are provided including market-aligned insured benefits.